Sustainable through Sweden: 20 stops in Småland & Öland

 Address: Ingebo Hagar, Ingebo 107, 598 91 Vimmerby

-At Ingebo Hagar in Vimmerby they really do exist: the red courtyards, where families come together and have barbecues, collect eggs from the henhouse and sit in the garden until dusk, where children play catch and fall into the loft bed in the evening when their eyes get heavy... and much more!
+At Ingebo Hagar in Vimmerby, they really do exist: the red courtyards where families come together and barbecue, collect eggs from the chicken coop and sit in the garden until dusk, where children play catch and fall into the loft bed in the evening when their eyes get heavy... and much more!

-We spend the night in a small, winding house that has both a north and a south-facing terrace, so that we can always sit in the sun.
-We look out over the huge vegetable garden while eating dinner and into the garden with a tree swing while eating cereal in the morning.
+We stayed in a quirky little house with both a north-facing and a south-facing terrace, so we could always sit in the sun.
+Our view fell on the huge vegetable garden at dinner, and while we ate cereal in the morning, we gazed at the garden with its tree swing.

-What else is there here?
-A farm shop with regional food.
-Sheep that want to be petted and grow old on the farm.
+What else is there?
+A farm shop with regional produce.
+Sheep that want to be petted and are growing old on the farm.
 Rabbits that dig large burrows and feast on fresh carrots...

 Ingebo Hagar's farm has been family-owned for over 100 years.
-Only in recent years have overnight accommodation been added to the farm.
+Only in recent years have overnight accommodations been added to the farm.
 The small red houses are upcycled from Astrid Lindgren World and are being given a second life here.
 Almost everything is self-built.
-Anyone who wants to live in the small garden house for a while for free can help out in the vegetable garden or renovate something on the farm.
+Anyone who would like to live in the small garden house for free for a while can help with the vegetable garden or renovate something on the farm.

-Have you ever seen sheep's wool from a flower bed?
+Have you ever seen sheep's wool from a garden bed?
 Neither have we.
-It stores moisture and keeps the soil cool even in hot weather.
-In winter it stores heat.
-Ingebo Hagar is a farm awarded the KRAV label: Vegetables without chemicals, small carbon footprint, animal husbandry with really happy animals.
+It retains moisture and keeps the soil cool even in hot weather.
+In winter, it retains heat.
+Ingebo Hagar is a farm awarded the KRAV label: Vegetables without chemicals, small carbon footprint, animal husbandry with truly happy animals.

-Here you have the opportunity to hike various trails, explore lakes or simply learn a lot about sustainable living by simply being there with your family.
-When we were there, a 95th birthday was being celebrated on the farm, so it really is a farm for young and old.
-Our son especially liked the many pedal tractors and cars, which were great to drive around the large barn.
+Here, you have the opportunity to hike various trails, explore lakes, or simply learn a lot about sustainable living by simply being there with your family.
+When we were there, a 95th birthday party was being celebrated on the farm, so it's truly a farm for young and old.
+Our son especially enjoyed the many pedal tractors and cars, which were a wonderful way to ride around the large barn.

-Great care is taken to ensure that animals only come into contact with small children when accompanied by adults and that no one accidentally steps on any herbs.
-When new families arrive, there are guided tours and feedings that you can take part in.
+Great care is taken to ensure that animals only come into contact with small children when accompanied by adults, and that no one accidentally tramples any herbs.
+When new families arrive, there are guided tours and feedings that you can participate in.

 19. Bullerbyn / Sevedstorp

-“We Children from Bullerby” is a story about the idyllic life of childhood.
-Lasse Halmström's film adaptation of the Astrid Lindgren book was shot in the sweet village of Sevedstorp, where Astrid Lindgren's father grew up: in the middle of the beautiful Småland countryside, where the hustle and bustle of the big city is far, far away.
+"We Children from Bullerby" is a story about the idyllic life of childhood.
+Lasse Halmström's film adaptation of the Astrid Lindgren novel was shot in the charming village of Sevedstorp, where Astrid Lindgren's father grew up: in the heart of the beautiful Småland region, where the hustle and bustle of the big city seems far, far away.

-It is no surprise that this place is the basis for children's books.
-Small red houses that stand close together like in a fairy tale.
+It's no surprise that this place has inspired children's books.
+Small red houses stand close together, like in a fairytale.
 The sun is shining, a swing squeaks, a hayloft stands right next to the "lemonade tree" from the stories.
 A few tears roll down my cheeks as I stand in front of the central courtyard.
-How often as a child I imagined living here myself, like the siblings Britta and Inga, Ole and his little sister Kerstin, and Lisa with her brothers Lasse and Boss!
+How often, as a child, did I imagine living here myself, like the siblings Britta and Inga, Ole and his little sister Kerstin, and Lisa with her brothers Lasse and Boss!

 The dream can become reality for you, because You can move into the middle courtyard via Airbnb .

 What can't be missed after Bullerby?
 Well, Michel's farm!
-In Katthult you can marvel at the family farm from the films.
-A small café in a barn stands next to the famous house in the middle of pastures.
-Those who know the stories will recognize scenes from the film in some corners of the farm.
+In Katthult, you can marvel at the family farm from the films.
+A small café in a barn stands next to the famous house, surrounded by pastures.
+Those familiar with the stories will recognize scenes from the film in some corners of the farm.
 The shed where Michel carved wooden figures, or the ledge in front of the door where Michel poured water into his father's rubber boots.

-That was our last destination before we traveled back to the real world in Hamburg via Denmark.
-We experienced as much in one week as we would normally do in a month of traveling and are happy to be returning home with so many new impressions in our luggage.
+This was our final destination before traveling back to the real world in Hamburg via Denmark.
+We experienced as much in one week as we would normally experience in a month of traveling, and we're happy to be returning home with so many new impressions.

-Thank you to Småland and Öland for this opportunity and this unforgettable trip.
-We came as strangers, left as friends and will be back.
+Many thanks to Småland and Öland for this opportunity and this unforgettable trip.
+We arrived as strangers, left as friends, and will return.

 See you soon!